cardano-foundation/developer-portal/docs/native-tokens/minting.md

 We will be sending 2 of our first tokens 'Testtoken' to the foreign address.
 A few things worth pointing out:

-1. We are forced to send at least a minimum of 1 ada (1000000 lovelace) to the remote address.
+1. We are forced to send at least a minimum of 1 ada (1000000 lovelace) to the foreign address.
 We can not send tokens only.
 So we need to factor this value in to our output.
 We will reference the output value of the remote address with the variable reciever_output.
 2. Apart from the recieving address we also need to set our own address as an additional output.
 Since we don’t want to send everything we have to the remote address, we’re going to use our own address to recieve everything else, coming from the input.
-3. Our own address therefore needs to recieve our funds, subtracted by the transaction fee as well as the minimum of 1 ad we need to send to the other address and
+3. Our own address therefore needs to recieve our funds, subtracted by the transaction fee as well as the minimum of 1 ada we need to send to the other address and
 4. all of the tokens the txhash currently holds, subtracted by the tokens we send.

 :::note